jpf/oktane15/session-2-external-use-cases/external-use-case-setup.md

 # Setup for the External Use Case session

-## Installing Flask and PyJWT
+## Installing Python dependencies

 -   Open a Command Prompt by clicking "Start", then typing `cmd`
--   In the Command Prompt, type `pip install flask pyjwt`
+-   In the Command Prompt, type `pip install flask flask-login pyjwt cryptography okta`

 ## Installing the "Python Tools for Visual Studio"